Ap3rtur3/vuex-hydra/README.md

 yarn add vuex-hydra
 ```

-Import vuex-hydra into your project
+Import vuex-hydra into your project,
+which makes the `$hydrate` function available in your components
 ```javascript
 import Vue from 'vue';
 import Vuex from 'vuex';